- 12 Apr 2023

 Uninstall Java agent

-To uninstall Traceable's Java agent, restart your application without the javaagent argument or any of the Traceable's system properties.
+To uninstall Traceable’s Java agent, restart your application without the javaagent argument or any of Traceable’s system properties.